Hierarchical Embedded Bayesian Additive Regression Trees: Introduction to Bayesian Additive Regression Trees

+The residual precision prior is set as $\tau \sim \text{Gamma}(\nu/2, \gamma\nu/2),$ where $\gamma$ and $\nu$ are fixed.
+An oft-used tactic is to set the two hyper-parameters such that the BART residual precision is greater than an equivalent precision value from a standard linear regression model applied to the same data with a high probability.
+We follow the same guidance in our extension to the model as outlined below.

 Since its creation, BART has been applied in a wide variety of different application areas.
-The model has shown to be useful for credit risk modelling \citep{zhang2010bayesian}, survival data analysis \citep{sparapani2016nonparametric, sparapani2020nonparametric}, ecology and evolution modelling \citep{carlson2020embarcadero}, weather and avalanche forecasting \citep{blattenberger2014avalanche}, and genetics \citep{waldmann2016genome}.
-A popular approach is its use in causal inference \citep{hill2011bayesian}, where BART produces accurate estimates of average treatment effects and is competitive even with the true data generating model.
+The model has been shown to be useful for credit risk modeling \citep{zhang2010bayesian}, survival data analysis \citep{sparapani2016nonparametric, sparapani2020nonparametric}, ecology and evolution modelling \citep{carlson2020embarcadero}, weather and avalanche forecasting \citep{blattenberger2014avalanche}, and genetics \citep{waldmann2016genome}.
+A popular approach is its use in causal inference \citep{hill2011bayesian, hahn2020bayesian}, where BART produces accurate estimates of average treatment effects and is competitive even with the true data generating model.

-In addition to this, many extensions to the standard BART model have been proposed.
-Some of the first include BART for categorical, count and multinomial regression \citep{murray2017log, kindo2016multinomial}, and quantile regression \citep{kindo2016bayesian}.
-This was followed by the proposal of BART that adapts to smoothness and sparsity \citep{linero2018bbayesian}, models for high-dimensional data and variable selection \citep{linero2018abayesian}, and BART for zero-inflated and semi-continuous responses \citep{linero2020semiparametric}.
-More recently, we have seem works involving BART for heterocedastic data \citep{pratola2020heteroscedastic}, for the estimation of monotone and smooth surfaces, \citep{starling2020bart}, varying coefficient models \citep{deshpande2020vcbart}, semiparametric BART \citep{prado2021semi}, and a combination of BART with model-trees \citep{prado2021bayesian}.
+Beyond applications, many fundamental extensions to the standard BART model have been proposed.
+Some of the first include adapting BART for categorical, count, and multinomial regression \citep{murray2017log, kindo2016multinomial} and quantile regression \citep{kindo2016bayesian}.
+This was followed by the proposal of BART that adapts to smoothness and sparsity \citep{linero2018bbayesian}, models for high-dimensional data and variable selection \citep{linero2018abayesian}, BART for zero-inflated and semi-continuous responses \citep{linero2020semiparametric} and an extension proposed by \citep{hernandez2018bayesian}, where the authors combine BART with Bayesian Model Averaging to obtain posterior distribution more efficiently when there is a large number of variables available.
+More recently BART has been extended for use with heterocedastic data \citep{pratola2020heteroscedastic}, for the estimation of monotone and smooth surfaces, \citep{starling2020bart}, varying coefficient models \citep{deshpande2020vcbart}, semiparametric BART \citep{prado2021semi}, and a combination of BART with model-trees \citep{prado2021bayesian}.
 As this is a fairly new class of machine learning algorithm, progress on the theoretical performance of BART has only just begun.
-Some of the mathematical properties of BART, including a deep review on the BART methodology can be found in \citet{linero2017review}, and some more general theoretical results in \citet{rovckova2020posterior, rovckova2019theory}.
+Some of the mathematical properties of BART, including a deep review of the BART methodology can be found in \citet{linero2017review}, and some more general theoretical results in \citet{rovckova2020posterior, rovckova2019theory}.